Meet Ray Adams

 His mother believed that part of the healing process was to distract the young boy to overcome the symptoms of his illness–probably suffering from chicken pox.
 Inspired by Ray’s fascination with magic, his mother purchased his first magic trick gadget… the magic trick made by magic eye was to cut and restored a piece of rope to its original length.
 The toy Ray fell in love with started him on the path of a lifelong fascination with illusion and magic.

 It seems that children of all ages thoroughly enjoy and become interested in magic at some time during their childhood, but they soon find that they lack the dedication it requires to master basic techniques of creating an illusion.
 Sometimes it takes many years to master the skills needed to produce the desired result.
+The thing that kept Ray going was the on-going desire to understand, not just how, but why the tricks worked.
+At this young age, Ray was not easily deturred by a lack of money to buy certian props and gimmicks– he would just make them (often from scraps laying around the house, more often than not grabbing supplys straight from the rubbish bin).

 After years of study and practice, Ray Magic Adams became a professional magician and a member of the Louisville Magic Club at the age of 14.
 He would walk on stage with a cane and a hat and pull cards out of mid-air, amazing onlookers who were surprised by the skill of such as a young man.
 Ray went on to perform with mastery very difficult manipulation with cards and billiard balls, making the balls appear and dance between his fingers.
 In 2005, Ray became of member of the International Brotherhood of Magicians.